singnet/dev-portal/tutorials/cpp-service.md

 $ docker run -p 7000:7000 -ti snet_cpp_service bash
 ```

-From this point we follow the turorial in the Docker container's prompt.
+From this point we follow the tutorial in the Docker container's prompt.

 ```
 # cd wiki/tutorials/howToWriteCPPService
 ```

-## Step 2
+## Step 2: Creating the Skeleton Structure

 Create the skeleton structure for your service's project